Czhuofu/RetroNet/README.md

 For example: bigbam.bam &rarr; bigbam-1.bam bigbam-2.bam bigbam-3.bam ... (start from 1)
 Recommend using samtools split for split.
 If you only have one Bam file, please also add the -1 suffix to the bam file.
-Now, the pipeline only support hg38.
+Now, the pipeline can support hg38 and b37.

 ### Analyze control first